 Existing sections of sidewalk along Post Forest Drive and Random Hills Road will be upgraded to 10-foot-wide shared-use paths.
 Crosswalks will be added and curb ramps improved in this stretch located between Monument Drive and West Ox Road on the south side of I-66 to benefit people making short trips in the neighborhood and longer trips along the I-66 Parallel Trail.
 Construction is planned to begin in 2025.
 Learn more here.

 The Washington & Old Dominion Trail (W&OD Trail) near Idylwood Park (between Virginia Lane and the trail bridge over I-495) in Falls Church has been temporarily shifted toward I-66 to accommodate construction of a retaining wall needed for new Express Lanes ramps.
-This temporary alignment is expected to be in use until December 2021, at which point the trail will be shifted to its post-project alignment closer to Idylwood Park.
+This temporary alignment is expected to be in use until early 2022, at which point the trail will be shifted to its post-project alignment closer to Idylwood Park.